daattali/beautiful-jekyll/_drafts/2016-12-21-how-power-management-impacts-esxi-s-performances.md

 But the other hosts were displaying only "Performance".

-So I rebooted on the BIOS of the server and browsed to "System BIOS Settings" > "System Profile" and found the the profile set to "Performance Per Watt (DAPC)".
+So placed the host in maintenance mode, rebooted on the BIOS and browsed to "System BIOS Settings" > "System Profile" and found the profile set to "Performance Per Watt (DAPC)".

 - Quickly changed it to Performance (which disables the power saving features).
 - Rebooted the host
-- Loaded it with a bunch of VMs
+- Loaded a bunch of VMs on it

 I then checked the DRS chart and everything was green again, all entitled resources delivered by the host, no more CPU throttling incurred by the power saving features.